 It will be major regeneration to transform Catford town centre.
 The south circular will be re-routed freeing up more space for pedestrians.
 Catford Shopping Centre will be redeveloped, providing new retail space and new homes.
 Pedestrian-friendly areas, open spaces and new community facilities will also be created.

-Over the last 18 months, we've gathered feedback from people who live, work, shop and socialise in the town centre on what they like and wanted to improve.
+Over the last two years, we've gathered feedback from people who live, work, shop and socialise in the town centre on what they like and wanted to improve.
 With over 1,800 comments shared so far, we’re starting to build a clear picture of the everyday issues that affect life in our town centre.
 All of this feedback will be incorporated into the masterplan.

 Now we’re asking local people to consider bigger issues - how do we build enough homes for Catford’s community that will meet needs and be affordable?
 How we provide flexible retail space that will adapt as the nature of high street shopping continues to evolve?
 How do we retain space for the variety of local shops, cafes and bars that make Catford what we love?